myData = {

 .
 And here’s one key point:self

-- You can have an ‘abstract’ base class that does nothing except provide a template for the ‘real’ classes so that different types of shapes can be used interchangeably.
-This is quite an advanced feature, but it gives our script a lot more flexibility: we don’t need to worry about whether we’re working with a sphere, cube, or pyramid (or a spatial or non-spatial data set) because they are defined in a way that allows this flexibility.
+- You can have an ‘abstract’ base class that does nothing except provide a template for the ‘real’ classes so that different types of listings can be used interchangeably.
+This is quite an advanced feature, but it gives our script a lot more flexibility: we don’t need to worry about whether we’re working with a flat, house, or houseboat because they are defined in a way that allows this flexibility.

 Abstract Base Class